Kebikov/react-native-console-table/README.md

 ### 📖 Usage

-📌 For correct table border display, ensure that a monospaced font is set for the terminal.
+>⚠️ For correct table border display, ensure that a monospaced font is set for the terminal.\

-🛠️ You can do this in VSCode: `File > Preferences > Settings > Font Family` enter `'Courier New', monospace'`.
+>You can do this in VSCode: `File > Preferences > Settings > Font Family` enter `'Courier New', monospace'`.

 ```typescript
 import { consoleTable } from 'react-native-console-table';